Gomershall History, Family Crest & Coats of Arms

 Early History of the Gomershall family

 This web page shows only a small excerpt of our Gomershall research.
-Another 47 words (3 lines of text) are included under the topic Early Gomershall History in all our PDF Extended History products and printed products wherever possible.
+Another 24 words (2 lines of text) covering the years 1602, 1646, 1602, 1616 and 1628 are included under the topic Early Gomershall History in all our PDF Extended History products and printed products wherever possible.

 Gomershall Spelling Variations

 Before the last few hundred years the English language had no fixed system of spelling rules.
 For that reason, spelling variations occurred commonly in Anglo Norman surnames.
 Over the years, many variations of the name Gomershall were recorded, including Gomersal, Gomersall, Gommersal, Gommersall, Gomershall and many more.